danielnzlz01/airflow/docs/README.md

     docker-compose down
     ```

-4. Access the Airflow web interface at `http://localhost:8080`.
+4. Access the Airflow web interface at http://localhost:8080

-5. To run the Streamlit dashboard (Once all plots and models are generated):
-    ```bash
-    docker-compose -f streamlit/docker-compose.yaml up --build -d
-    ```

-6. Access the Streamlit dashboard at `http://0.0.0.0:8585`.
+5. Access the Streamlit dashboard at http://0.0.0.0:8585

-7. To stop the Streamlit dashboard:
-    ```bash
-    docker-compose -f streamlit/docker-compose.yaml down
-    ```

 ## IMPORTANT